 - In the Add Data window, under Computer, browse to the Kolovai image you downloaded from OpenAerialMap.
 Select the .tif file and click OK.

 If the Calculate statistics window appears, click Yes.

 The Kolovai image is added to your map.
 The layer is listed in the Contents pane by its unique identifier, which isn't meaningful.
 It's best practice to rename the layer to something you understand.

-- In the Contents pane, click the imagery layer two times and type Kolovai Palms.
+- In the Contents pane, click the imagery layer two times and type Imagery.
 Press Enter.

 - Pan and zoom around the map to get an idea of what the palm farm looks like.

 A large number of coconut palm trees are in this image.
-Counting them individually, on the field or by visually inspecting the image, would take days.
-To enable a deep learning model to do this work for you, you'll create a small sample of palm trees to use for training your model.
-First, you'll create a custom map display, so you can quickly zoom in on different areas of the image.
+Counting them individually, in the field or by visually inspecting the image, would take days.
+To enable a deep learning model to do this work for you, you'll create a sample of palm trees to use for training your model.

 Create training schema